Pre-Genetic Counseling program

 Prepare to apply

-To search programs, the Accreditation Council for Genetic Counseling is a good place to start.
-The National Matching Services (NMS) website offers a list of programs that participate in the Genetic Counseling Admissions Match process.
-Always consult the individual programs' websites for the most accurate and up to date info.
+The Accreditation Council for Genetic Counseling is a good place to start searching for programs.
+The National Matching Services (NMS) websitelists programs that participate in the Genetic Counseling Admissions Match process.
+Always consult the individual programs' websites for the most accurate information.

-Most programs will require the GRE examFor more information about standardized testing, visit UWL's resource on preparing for tests.
-Be sure to check each programs individual requirement for testing.
+Most programs will require the GRE.Visit UWL's resources on preparing for standardized tests.
+Be sure to check each programs’ individual requirement for testing.

 Program timelines vary, but it is recommended that you register for the Match by mid-December (date may vary each year).
 Be sure to check the deadlines for the Match, as well as for each individual program you are considering, ensuring you know the exact deadlines.